djangraw/PsychoPyParadigms/README.md

 # PsychoPyParadigms

-Experimental paradigms run with PsychoPy that I’ve accumulated over the past year, including EyeLink and SMI eye tracker interfaces.
+Experimental paradigms run with PsychoPy that I’ve accumulated over the years, including EyeLink and SMI eye tracker interfaces.
 EyeLink requires the Pylink toolbox, and SMI requires the serial toolbox.
 The **GazeVis toolbox** (https://github.com/djangraw/GazeVisToolbox) has MATLAB functions to import and analyze the resulting log files from PsychoPy and both eye tracker systems.

 **SampleExperiment** represents my current estimate of best practices in logging and timing.